wri/gfw-mapbuilder-georspo/README.md

 This application has a general `src/js/config.js` file that contains things controlled by the developers.
 There is also a `resources.js` file which contains more configurations.
 However the Resources file contains configurations that are controlled via ArcGIS Online or whomever may be deploying the application.
 You can control things like the layers in the accordion, their source urls, service urls (print, geometry, map, etc.), which layers to include in the analysis, and even the configurations for slope analysis and other aspects of the analysis.
 Anything that needs to be controlled from ArcGIS Online or the person deploying it, should be placed in `resources.js`.

 #### Configuring Layers and Accordions
 The layers and the accordion are now more easily configurable via the `resources.js` file.
-The structure is similar to this:
+Layers that you want to appear on the map but not in the accordion should be placed under `extraLayers`.
+The configuration structure is as follows:

 ```javascript
 GROUP_LCD: {